Skip to main content

 • Fair skin tone

-Please note: these are just some of the risk factors to look out for.
-If you have any concerns about your skin’s health or specific issues, please make an appointment with your doctor or with one of our specialists.
+Please note: this list does not include all possible risk factors.
+If you have concerns about your skin or notice any changes, please make an appointment with your doctor or a member of our clinic team.